audrey617/My-Notes/ML/CS7641 Mid-term Prep.md

 C is PAC-learnable by L using H iff learner L will, with probability 1-𝛿, output a hypothesis h such that error_D(h) <= ε in time and samples polynomial in 1/ε, 1/𝛿 and n.<br/>

-In another words, something is PAC-learnable if you can learn to get low error with high confidence that you will have a low error in time that is sort of polynomial in all parameters.<br/>
+In another words, something is PAC-learnable if you can learn to get low error with high confidence that you will have a low error in polynomial time in all parameters.<br/>
 To rephrase, a concept is PAC-learnable if it can be learned to a reasonable degree of correctness within a reasonable amount of time<br/>

 Is there an algorithm L such that C is PAC-learnable by L using H?<br/>